-Bernhard Edmaier advises his clients to have their photographs mounted on LUXAR reflection-free glass, which means that there are hardly any light reflections on the image and that it is fully protected against the harmful ultraviolet radiation.
+Bernhard Edmaier advises his clients to have their photographs mounted on reflection-free glass, which means that there are hardly any light reflections on the image and that it is fully protected against the harmful ultraviolet radiation.
 Images can be reproduced in a large format up to 150 x 150 cm.
-Bernhard Edmaier works very closely with a special laboratory.
-The motif is exposed on Kodak Professional Endura Premier paper and then it is mounted between 4 mm thick LUXAR museum glass and an AluDibond plate furnished with a suspension frame.
+Bernhard Edmaier works very closely with special laboratories.
+The motif is exposed on Kodak Professional Endura Premier paper or printed on special Hahnemühle Papers, and then it is mounted between 4 mm thick museum glass (LUXAR or DIAMOND) and an AluDibond plate furnished with a suspension frame.
 Should you have another preference, please contact us directly.
 We will be pleased to assist you.

 18 motifs from the “Colours of the Earth” series are available as a limited edition, printed on cotton paper, which means matt photos with an unusual texture and haptics.

 "He portrays the decay, freezes the movements which have continued for millions and millions of years - the photographer Bernhard Edmaier glances at our Earth as if he were looking through God’s eye.
 And shows the Earth as it has been creating itself."

 „ ...
 Oversize is the right way to see these landscapes and the effect is overwhelming.“

 „ ....
 Bernhard Edmaier's nature photography reminds of action paintings - geology becomes a special field of art history .... “